lucas-santoni/blog.geographer.fr/content/eslint-guide.md

 semicolons.
 There is also `--fix-dry-run` which gives an overview of the fixes, without actually writing the filesystem.

 For a plain JavaScript project, this is enough configuration for me.
-I try not to override Airbnb's rules as it this configuration is super popular as it is and it might disturb my coworkers.
+I try not to override Airbnb's rules as this configuration is super popular as it is and it might disturb my coworkers.

 Let's recap!
 The dependencies are: